Chandler Galt of Talkdesk introduces us to shrinkage in the call centre, discussing the importance of the metric and how to reduce it.

 So how can you accurately determine your shrinkage percentage and what are some of the steps you can take to reduce it?

 Let’s say you need 100 agents to handle call volume during a half-hour period of time to meet your service level targets.

-If at any given point during that half-hour period 30 agents are not available to handle calls, that is a shrinkage percentage of 100/30, or 30%, as shown in the formula below:
+If at any given point during that half-hour period 30 agents are not available to handle calls, that is a shrinkage percentage of 100/30, or 30%.

 At first, you might think, OK, I have a shrinkage percentage of 30%, so that means I just need to hire 30% more staff, or 30 additional call centre agents to hit my service level.

 Actually, those 30 additional agents will themselves have a shrinkage rate of 30%, or about 9 out of 30, meaning you will need 9 more agents for your contact centre, and those 9 will have 30% shrinkage, so on and so forth.

 Ultimately, if you need 100 agents and have a shrinkage percentage of 30%, that means you will need 143 agents.

 We present our definitive method on how to calculate shrinkage, alongside the shrinkage formula endorsed by industry experts and information on how to apply shrinkage to the call centre.

 Minimizing Call Centre Shrinkage